lazerwalker/GroundKontrol/README.md

 When you're happy with your changes and want to commit them, run `npm run sync` to copy those changes back to the root copy (or just copy/paste them).
 This isn't great (and means there's duplicate copies of everything in git) but it seems like the least-bad solution for now to enable a functioning dev environment.

+If the concept of running `npm run sync` seems like nonsense to you: you should follow the instructions at https://nodejs.org to install Node.js ("npm" is the "node.js package manager", used under the hood by the new Unity Package Manager).
+From there, run that command from a terminal window in the root of this project directory.
+I'm not sure what this process looks like on Windows, so feel free to open a PR or drop me a line if there's subtlety needed there.

 ## License

 GroundKontrol is licensed under the MIT license.
 See the LICENSE file in this repo for more information.